Lombiq/Hastlayer-SDK/src/Hastlayer/Hast.Vitis/Docs/Nimbix.md

 # Nimbix usage

+> ⚠️ The instructions below are outdated, as the mentioned Alveo trial is no longer available.
+Some of the names have changed since Nibix has been acquired by Atos, and they only seem to offer enterprise solutions now.
+The rest of the document is retained in case it may be a useful reference for anyone who wants to use their services with Hastlayer.

 To run a Hastlayer applications on the [Nimbix HPC cloud](https://www.nimbix.net/), a compute instance must be launched, the dependencies installed and the host & device applications uploaded.
 You can find the necessary instructions here.